If you’re a developer and you’re starting out on the road to selecting a PR agency for your game, then we appreciate that it can be a bit daunting.

 Get to know who the team is, and who you’ll be working alongside.

 Just don’t end up with the office junior as your only contact.

 Be careful that you haven’t got an agency who only use freelancers – which while it’s a fine approach, can lead to issues if nobody is available to contact at that time.

 9. How does the agency propose to work with you?

 It’s important that there is a clear process of communication with the agency and you want to get good visibility of what they are doing at all times.
-We have weekly Skype calls and use Trello for transparent project management.
-We also use Google Drive for sharing all documentation.

 10. How will the agency report key metrics to gauge success?